procf/colloids-setup/04-Using-VMD.md

 * Choose "New Molecule"
 * In the **Molecule File Browser** window, click the "Browse..." button next to "Filename:" and navigate to the location of your GSD file<br>
 (for the waterDPD example that should be `repositories/HOOMDblue/sims/water/Equilibrium.gsd`)
-* The "Determine file type" settng should autofill with "HOOMD-blue GSD File"
+* The "Determine file type" setting should autofill with "HOOMD-blue GSD File"
 * Click the "Load" button

 You can close the **Molecule File Browser** and view your file in the **OpenGL Display** window.